asyne/cproto/README.md

 **CProto** is a Debugging Protocol client that supports Chrome, Chromium and Blink based browsers.

-**CProto** provides you an advanced interface to interact with Headless Chrome instance from your Python code.
+**CProto** provides you an advanced interface to interact with Chrome (or another supported browser) instance from your Python code.
 It's greatly useful for automated testing, debugging, profiling or even complicated page crawling.

 - [Getting Started](#getting-started)